frederickbyte/thepurposeisjoy/README.md

 # thepurposeisjoy.com

-A simple site containing thoughts, notes, and other miscelleneous writing.
+Simple collection of thoughts and notes.
 Powered by [Next.js](https://nextjs.org/)